The Birth Story of Steyr Thomas Ritchie:

 May 21, 2018

 Garrison got up and went to work because I told him nothing would happen today.
 I'd been feeling really good and wasn't having any contractions.
+I'd been dealing with some prodromal, practice, labor for the past couples weeks.
 Emmeline woke up and I went to get her up and get myself ready for work.

 7:30 AM: When I went to go to the bathroom I had a little wet spot in my underwear, but I hadn't gone before getting Emmeline and I figured I'd just dribbled some pee, you know being 9 months pregnant and all.
 But, I put a panty liner on, just in case, and went about my business.
 Ten minutes later I had soaked through that so now I was feeling pretty sure that it was my water leaking.
 I loaded Emmeline in the car to take her to daycare and shot Garrison a text that I thought my water was broken.
 Do you know what reply I got?
 “Ok, do I need to come home?”
 Well duh!!